 One Pot Chicken Florentine Gnocchi

-- 2 tbsp olive oil or oil reserved from sun dried tomatoes
+- 2 tablespoon olive oil or oil reserved from sun dried tomatoes

-- 1 lb chicken breasts skinless and boneless, cut into small pieces
+- 1 pound chicken breasts skinless and boneless, cut into small pieces

 - ¼ cup shallots chopped